 Persons planning to enter this field of Early Childhood Education can complete their first two years of study at Pima Community College.
-However, students should follow the first two-year requirements of the college or university to which they plan to transfer.
+However, students should follow the first two-year requirements of the college or university to which they plan to transfer and consult with an advisor for appropriate course selection.